SteffenMoritz/Synthetic_Data_Challenge/README.md

 # Goal

-Goal of the challenge was to create synthetic versions of provided datasets and afterwards evaluate to what extent we would use this synthetic data for certain use cases.
+Goal of the challenge was to **create** synthetic versions of provided datasets and afterwards **evaluate** to what extent we would use this synthetic data for certain **use cases**.
 These use-cases were 'Releasing microdata to the public', 'Testing analysis', 'Education', 'Testing technology'.

-One objective thereby was to evaluate as many different methods as possibly, while still trying to optimze parameters for the methods as good as possible.
+One objective thereby was to evaluate **as many** different methods as possibly, while still trying to **optimize** parameters for the methods as good as possible.

 Our team managed to create synthetic data with the following methods: